pameck/osx-setup-ansible/README.md

 ## Future Work

-0. Ask for the password manager preference, instead of defaulting it to Dashlane
+- Ask for the password manager preference, instead of defaulting it to Dashlane
+- Setting up the github sshkey
+- Source bash_profile once created
+- Setting up iTerm2 with my preferences